JGNN

 All methods need to use previously declared symbols.
 For example, parsing .out("symbol")

 throws an exception if no operation previously assigned to the symbol or declared it as an input.
-For logic
+As a safety

-class supports a roundabout declaration of Neuralang functions with expressions like this snippet taken from the Quickstart
+class does support a roundabout declaration of Neuralang functions with expressions like the following snippet taken from the Quickstart:

 .function("gcnlayer", "(A,h){return A@(h@matrix(?, hidden, reg))+vector(?);}")